vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1643 ; parts ( five ) of each .8. Śalikanātha, &. of com.
 Rjavimala 1544,

-on Brhati and of Prakarana.
+on Br̥hati and of Prakarana.
 Samāsasathita, of Varāhamihira, pafcikā 1189; flourished quoted by Utpala 7420. between 710-770 A, D , 1198; Samaveda 7211, 7330,'734, 1321 reason for the riew that ś. ( has not one thousand Sakh&e, wag a direct pupil of Prabha- but gitis), 1543 ( all verses of, kara 1190, 1193.

 except about 75, ere taken Śalivāhana, era ( vide Saka era): from the ægveda).